 Make your kids happy

-There are many ways that parents can do to make their children content.
+There are many different things that parents can do to make their children content.
 Some points to consider are given below:

-Encourage their interests: Encourage your Kids to pursue their passions and interests by showing them that you support them in this endeavor.
-This could entail enrolling them in activities that they take pleasure in, such as sports, music lessons, or art classes, or simply providing them with the resources and support they need to explore their interests on their own.
+Motivate them to pursue their passions and interests by showing them that you support them in this endeavor.
+This could entail enrolling them in activities that they take pleasure in, such as sports, music lessons, or art classes, or it could simply entail providing them with the resources and support they require to investigate their interests on their own.

 Exhibit love and affection: Children both require and crave love and affection from their carers.
 Make it a point to express your love for your children both verbally and physically by giving them lots of hugs and kisses, as well as showing them affection in the form of physical touch.